-They’re battling with their emotions: neediness, loneliness, confusion, isolation, grief, and so forth.
-We both know breakups are full of these things, and due to them, some people just can’t let go.
+They’re battling with neediness, loneliness, confusion, isolation, grief, etc. We both know breakups are full of these things, and due to them, some people just can’t let go.
 Perhaps that’s the case with your ex.

 Finally, there’s also a chance that your ex wants to stay friends for all the above reasons.
 Still, none of that changes the course of action you should take.
 No matter why your ex wants to stay friends, you shouldn’t befriend them.

 First, because — let’s be real — you don’t want a friendship with your ex.
 You don’t want to hear about who they’re fucking this week or about their plans for the summer that — surprise, surprise! — don’t include you.
 You want to be their partner.
 You want to be one who fucks them, the one with who they go on all the trips.